blackjack419/helios/README.md

 3. **Futuristic** - Software is a living, breathing thing; if its not growing, then it is dying.
 Choices must be made to ensure that heliOS is future-proofed for the next decade and beyond by using modern widely accepted embedded design paradigms and limiting dependncies to well-maintained and documented projects.

 ## Buildroot
----
-HeliOS is assembled using the buildroot framework.
+heliOS is assembled using the buildroot framework.
 The master buildroot configuration file for each device will exist in the `configs/` directory.

 Before continuing, it is recommended to familiarize yourself with the buildroot system by perusing the [buildroot manual](https://buildroot.org/downloads/manual/manual.html).

 ## Building Devices
----
 The output of the buildroot system ultimately produces an image which can be used to flash a microprocessor on an embedded device.
 Each device will hae its own folder to house the entirety of the buildroot build for that particular board/architecture.
 By default these will be located in the `output/` directory.

 To create a new device: